Abraham Lincoln: "If we could first know where we are, and whither we are tending, we could then better judge what to do, and how to do it."

 We conducted research at Stanford University.
 Google, more or less, grew out of that, and we didn't even mean to build a search engine in the beginning.

-We had an interest in the internet and data-mining, and eventually, we came up with search technology, we realized it was very good, and then we built the search engine.
+We had an interest in the internet and data mining, and eventually, we developed search technology.
+We realized it was very good, and then we built the search engine.

 Then we told our friends and our professors.
 Pretty fast, more than 10,000 people used it daily."